reiggrau/websocket-connect4/README.md

 websockets.exceptions.ConnectionClosedOK: received 1000 (OK); then sent 1000 (OK)
 ```

 Indeed, the server was waiting for the next message with recv() when the client disconnected.
-When this happens, websockets raises a ConnectionClosedOK exception to let you know that you won’t receive another message on this connection.
+When this happens, websockets raises a ConnectionClosedOK exception to let you know that you won't receive another message on this connection.

 This exception creates noise in the server logs, making it more difficult to spot real errors when you add functionality to the server.
 Catch it in the handler() coroutine: